 The paintings clearly present themselves as paintings, but toy with idea of bed covering, a suedey textile, a worn and stretched work of craft.
 In this reference I'm blurring the distinction between high art and craft, between the realms of domesticity and precious objects.
 I strive to create a place to "go" in my paintings, to be calm while experiencing pleasure in their rhythm, disappearances and their allusions to nature.

 "Wabi-sabi nurtures all that is authentic by acknowledging three simple realities: nothing lasts, nothing is finished, and nothing is perfect."
 (Richard R. Powell)

 The Bugaboos are a grandly inaccessible mountain range tucked within the Purcells, near the Canadian Rockies.
-You can get to them in a helicopter, and so Dad and I and some other adventures went heli-painting.
+You can get to them in a helicopter, and so we embarked on adventure called heli-painting.
 The helicopter scooped us up at the Bugaboo Lodge and dropped us on plateaus, in meadows and at the feet of glaciers, where we painted in the sun and sleet.
 That's the thing about the mountains; if you don't like the weather, wait a minute.

 In two summers I completed a dozen or so location paintings in acrylic.
-It's been a formidable privilege to be in that place, painting with my Dad, soaking up the master class.
-He continues to lovingly push me up the hill, to push me in all the important ways - so that I may share in the experience of reaching a highest expression.
+It's been a formidable privilege to be in that place and to paint with my father there.
+He pushed me up the hill, pushed me in the most important ways - to reach for a heightened expression.